fivsevn/fivsevn-assets/README.md

 * The image itself stays in this GitHub repository and is inserted into WordPress through the CDN URL.
 * WordPress does not upload the image into the Media Library.
 * The generated content is a native WordPress image block.
+* `post/stream/` can append text below the image from the commit extended description.
+* `post/stream/` text is generated as native WordPress paragraph blocks, not plain HTML.
 * foodie images use the foodie-photo-square class so they can be displayed as square images through WordPress Additional CSS.
-* fieldlog and stream images use the default WordPress image block style.
+* fieldlog, stream, and bygone images use the default WordPress image block style.
+* bygone image titles are generated from filenames.
 * Duplicate publishing is prevented by checking whether a WordPress post with the generated slug already exists.

 ---